 It’s important to mention that if osteoarthritis also is present in the affected knee and the meniscal problem is due to wear and tear, surgical treatment may not provide the kind of pain relief or return to better joint function normally expected with arthroscopic surgery.
 Be sure to see your doctor to determine the cause of your knee pain and to come up with a treatment plan that best meets your needs.

-— Bruce Levy, M.D., Orthopedic Surgery, Mayo Clinic, Rochester, Minn.
+— Orthopedics and Sports Medicine Team, Mayo Clinic, Rochester, Minn.

 Originally posted on the Mayo Clinic News Network.